Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
 - [target 1.8] MISSING FEATURE (Alban): Add some checkbox in the export window to choose what to export (instead of canceling and change them in the View menu)
+- MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)
 - MISSING FEATURE (Alban): add the support of copy/paste of layer (including grid and area layers which can not be pasted for now)